 - 6. Put the vehicle into Park. - 7.
 Go to Drive Modes in the center display.
-Choose Sport or Conserve.
-Then choose Lowest under Ride Height.
+Choose Conserve .
+Then choose the Lowest ride height. - 8.
+If you're transporting the vehicle over 50 mi (80 km), turn on Vehicle Shipping Mode to preserve battery charge.